-A favorite meal that was delivered to us after our Daughter was born last month was a Baked Ziti.
+A favorite meal that was delivered to us after our daughter was born was a baked ziti.
 It was so good and the fabulous friend who brought it claimed it was “so easy to make.”
 I asked for the recipe and now I’ll share it with you.

-*this recipe makes enough for 2 pans of ziti- one for you & one for the freezer or a friend!
+*This recipe makes enough for two pans of ziti – one for you and one for the freezer or a friend!

 Step 1 – Cook Pasta

 Step 2 – In skillet cook ground beef, Onion, and garlic until browned

 Step 3 – Add sauce to meat mixture and simmer for 15 minutes (approx.)